 Tell me about Complete Pad.

-Complete Pad is my online interiors community where you can shop for individual items for your home, and or, connect with a pro to help you.
+Complete Pad is my Australian online interiors community where you can shop for individual items for your home, and or, connect with a pro to help you.
 Turning 10 this year, we celebrated with a freshen up and a new pro-centric collection called ‘Unique Pad’; a special area on our site dedicated to freely promoting independent designers and decorators who honour the individuality of their clients.
-My pet name for these special pros are ‘Space Healers’ and they are the ones who understand the importance of putting their style agenda to one side to truly serve, delivering their greatest offering.
+My pet name for these special pros are ‘Space Healers’ and they are the ones who understand the importance of putting their style agenda to one side to truly serve.
+We believe in substance over style.

 Figure 35: An invitation for Australian designers and decorators to learn more about ‘Unique Pad’.
 Bronwyn’s new industry initiative designed to promote pros by leveraging their gifts rather than a distinctive style.

-Holding true to my vision since conception, I wanted to build a platform that empowered more homemakers to be authentic, courageous and in control of their decorating destiny.
+Holding true to my vision since conception, I want to build a platform to empower more homemakers to be authentic, courageous and in control of their decorating destiny.
 I didn’t want to rebuild just another online shop.
 I wanted to find a solution to the challenges, both connection and engagement, that homemakers and pros experience.

 Our industry tends to promote itself internally, to one another.
 We post, tweet and blog about inspo that only a pro can decode.
 It takes a pro’s perspective to become inspired by that weathered blue wall in Morocco, or that incredible over done interior from our design icon.
 Only we know how to apply this to the suburban home of a typical client; using it in a way that is authentic to create a space that is uplifting, improving quality of life.
 It really is a fine art and one that should command enormous respect.